 Respond to prompts accompanying the toolkit in reflective writing about personal loss; and

 Describe how inviting imagination and personal expression can assist clients as they seek meaning in grief.

-Note: Attendance of the live training session confers credit of 1 Technique Module required for Certification in Grief Therapy as Meaning Reconstruction, Certification in Art-Assisted Grief Therapy or Certification in Grief Therapy for Non-Death Losses.
+Note: Completion of this program and return of the Responsive Journal satisfies 1 Technique Module required for Certification in Grief Therapy as Meaning Reconstruction, Certification in Art-Assisted Grief Therapy or Certification in Grief Therapy for Non-Death Losses.

 Sample images and reflective prompts from The Karuna Cards and Soul Cards, with permission of the authors;

-Detailed guidelines and suggestions for utilizing each method in bereavement support and grief therapy.
+Guidelines and suggestions for utilizing each method in bereavement support and grief therapy; and

 GRIEF TRAINING FACULTY

 Claudia Coenen, CGC, FT, MTP is a grief counselor and a fellow in thanatology with a Masters in Transpersonal Psychology with a focus on creativity.
 She maintains a private practice in Hudson, NY, helping bereaved clients coping with the death of someone close, or with other grief related issues, such as divorce, transitional losses or illness.
 Claudia presents workshops and talks on the benefits of a creative approach to grief, and on anxiety, vicarious trauma and pandemic grief.
 Claudia is the author of The Karuna Cards, a deck of creative ideas for grief and difficult life transitions, Shattered by Grief: Picking Up the Pieces to Become WHOLE Again and The Creative Toolkit for Working with Grief and Bereavement: A Practitioners Guide.